Steve Cartisano

 Stephen Cartisano was an American military veteran and the founder of multiple troubled teen programs programs during the 1980s and 1990s.
 He is best known for creating multiple programs which were part of the early "tough love" movement in behavior modification and outdoor therapy.

+He died on May 4, 2019.
+His career in the troubled teen industry was later examined in the documentary film Hell Camp: Teen Nightmare.

 Background

 Cartisano served in the United States Air Force and later worked in juvenile rehabilitation.
 Drawing on his military background, he founded wilderness-based behavioral programs that aimed to reform troubled adolescents through rigorous outdoor challenges and strict discipline.

+Career

 Challenger Foundation

 In 1988, Cartisano launched the Challenger Foundation, one of the first private wilderness therapy programs.
 The program operated primarily in Utah and other parts of the American West.
 Challenger was marketed as a way for parents to intervene in the lives of at-risk teens through an immersive, outdoor behavioral boot camp.

-On June 27, 1990, a sixteen-year-old girl named Kristen Chase collapsed during a hike in 90°F heat on the Kaiparowits Plateau after being enrolled in the Challenger Foundation by her mother without her father's knowledge.
+On June 27, 1990, a sixteen-year-old girl named Kristen Chase collapsed during a hike in 90 °F heat on the Kaiparowits Plateau after being enrolled in the Challenger Foundation by her mother without her father's knowledge.

 Stephen Cartisano and his field director Lance Jagger were charged with negligent homicide and multiple counts of child abuse.
 Lance Jagger entered into a diversion agreement with Kane County Prosecutor Jim Scarth where he would testify for the prosecution against Cartisano.
-Kane County Sheriff Max Jackson testified that there was not enough medical staff, and that it took two hours for a helicopter and nurse to reach Kirsten.
+Kane County Sheriff Max Jackson testified that there was not enough medical staff, and that it took two hours for a helicopter and nurse to reach Kristen.
 On May 28, 1992, Cartisano was acquitted on the charges including the negligent homicide charge.
+He was banned from operating a program in the state of Utah.